abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

 $\mathbf{\tilde{X}}$ is the matrix of output contextual token embeddings from a BERT-like transformer encoder,

-$\mathbf{p_{e,i}}$ is the binary probability of token $i$ needing to be corrected, and
+$\mathbf{p^e_i}$ is the binary probability of token $i$ needing to be corrected, and

-$\mathbf{p_{t,i}}$ are the probabilities over 5000 possible edits for token $i$
+$\mathbf{p^t_i}$ are the probabilities over 5000 possible edits for token $i$

-The error probabilities $\mathbf{p_e}$ act as binary gates for the edit probabilities $\mathbf{p_t}$, that is, if $\mathbf{p_{e,i}}$ is lower than a threshold, then the edit probabilities $\mathbf{p_{t,i}}$ are not used and the token is kept as is.
+The error probabilities $\mathbf{p^e}$ act as binary gates for the edit probabilities $\mathbf{p^t}$, that is, if $\mathbf{p^e_i}$ is lower than a threshold, then the edit probabilities $\mathbf{p^t_i}$ are not used and the token is kept as is.

 Moreover, among edit tag probabilities, probability of the tag KEEP is set to a fixed threshold value - both of these mechanisms force the model to make more accurate predictions.
-Other than this, the model also calculates overall sentence error probability - if it is above a certain threshold, only then further token-wise edits are made.
+Other than this, the model also calculates overall sentence error probability (probably from the embeddings of `CLS` token) - if it is above a certain threshold, only then further token-wise edits are made.

 `sentence_error_probability`, `min_edit_probability` and `keep_probability` are the hyperparameters in the model.

-Since each word in the source sentence may be split into multiple sub-word units based on the tokenizer used (byte-pair, word-piece or sentence-piece), we pass the first sub-word unit of each word into linear-softmax layers to obtain $\mathbf{p_{e,i}}$ and $\mathbf{p_{t,i}}$ probabilities.
+Since each word in the source sentence may be split into multiple sub-word units based on the tokenizer used (byte-pair, word-piece or sentence-piece), we pass the first sub-word unit of each word into linear-softmax layers to obtain $\mathbf{p^e_i}$ and $\mathbf{p^t_i}$ probabilities.

+### Model Inference

 The model performs iterative inference on a given source sentence until it arrives at an error-free sentence.
 The maximum number of such iterations is a hyperparameter that trades precision for latency.

 ![gector-inference]

+### Results

-The paper has more details about various BERT-like encoder architectures that were tried and respective results.
+The paper has more details about various BERT-like encoder architectures (BERT, XLNet, RoBERTa, etc.) that were tried and their respective results.

 [GEC paper]: https://arxiv.org/abs/2005.12592
 [Text simplification paper]: https://arxiv.org/abs/2103.05070